 Carp

-A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
+A simple effective rig is to thread a small running sinker through the mainline (shown in blue) around 8 pounds.
 Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
-Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
-Finished with a hook.
-I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you using bread.
+Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (shown in grey ).
+I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, or treble style hooks for baits like bread.

 Running sinker fishing rig

-If your getting snagged up then you can also use a flot rig.
+If you are getting snagged up then you can also use a float rig.
 Attach a quill or bubble float to your mainline.
 Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank keep your bait suspended at a good depth.
 Ideally cast down breeze which will stop the float from coming back to you.
 If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.

 Float fishing rig

+Image from weekendnotes.
+All other images and videos shown on the Casey Fields Fishing Guide are Fishing Mad originals.
 Thank you for visiting the Casey Fields Fishing Guide.
 If you feel this location guide is missing any key information or needs any corrections made, then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
 Thank you